Cultural Counterfactuals: Evaluating Cultural Biases in Large Vision-Language Models with Counterfactual Examples: Experimental Results

-Table~\ref{tab:classification_accuracy} reports majority-vote classification accuracy.
+\paragraph{Context Classification Accuracy} Table~\ref{tab:classification_accuracy} reports majority-vote classification accuracy.
 Qwen2.5-VL and Gemma-3-12b are the most culturally aware overall (0.76--0.86 on religion and nationality), whereas LLaVA-v1.6 is near random on nationality (0.23 vs.\ 0.125).
-Socioeconomic context is substantially harder for all models: the best accuracy is 0.71 (Gemma-3-12b), and several models fall within the 0.44--0.49 range.
+Socioeconomic context is substantially harder for all models: the best accuracy is 0.72 (InterVL3-14B), and several models fall within the 0.44--0.49 range.
+Context classification accuracy generally increases with model size for the InternVL3 family of LVLMs.